-The District's overall financial position, as measured by net position, increased by \$112,976 from 2020.
-In December 2020, the District issued the Limited Tax (Convertible to Unlimited Tax) General Obligation Refunding Bonds Series 2020A in the amount of \$19,000,000 and the Subordinate Limited Tax General Obligation Refunding Bonds Series 2020B in the amount of \$6,750,000.
-The proceeds of these bonds, after issuance expenses, were transferred to District No. 3 to be used to refund their debt.
+The District's overall financial position, as measured by net position, decreased by \$94,686 from 2020.
+In December 2020, the District issued the Limited Tax (Convertible to Unlimited Tax) General Obligation Refunding Bonds Series 2020A with an authorized principal amount of \$3,600,000.
+As of December 31, 2021, the District had drawn \$1,896,349 of the total authorized amount compared to \$1,763,052 at December 31, 2020.
+The difference of \$133,297 was transferred to District No. 3 to be used to refund their debt during 2021.
 Prior to issuance of this debt, the District transferred all property tax collections to District No. 3.
 With the issuance of these bonds, property taxes collected for debt service will now be kept by the District to service it's own debt.
 Property taxes collected for operations will continue to be transfered to District No. 3 leaving a net position sufficient to insure compliance with the Article X, Section 20 of the State constitution (Tabor Act) and a reserve for contingencies.